-SCOR Europe aims to preserve a high level of diversification throughout its activities, while controlling exposure concentrations to a single counterparty, type of asset, geographical area or industry sector.
-Risk concentrations are monitored to ensure they remain in line with risk tolerances, i.e., below the limits set out in order to ensure that the Company's risk profile remains aligned with its risk appetite framework.
-The definition of the risk appetite framework aims to strike an appropriate balance between risk, capital adequacy and return, while respecting SCOR Europe's key stakeholders' expectations.
+SCOR Europe aims to preserve a high level of diversification throughout its activities, while controlling exposure concentrations to a single counterparty, type of asset, geographical area, or industry sector.
+Risk concentrations are monitored to ensure they remain in line with risk tolerances, i.e., below the limits set out in order to ensure that the Company's risk profile remains aligned with its approach to risk and its developing appetite.
+The approach to risk appetite aims to strike an appropriate balance between risk, capital and return, while respecting SCOR Europe's key stakeholders' expectations.
 For further information on the risk appetite framework and risk tolerances, see section B.3.1 - Risk appetite framework.
 Losses arising from such risk concentrations may also significantly increase SCOR Europe's liquidity needs.
-SCOR Europe assesses liquidity risks arising from a deviation from its liquidity needs over the short, medium- or long-term.
+SCOR Europe assesses liquidity risks arising from a deviation from its liquidity needs over the short-, medium- or long-term.
 For further information on these risks and how they are managed, see section C.5 - Liquidity risks.